madslundt/knowledge-quiz-api/README.md

  2. Download Grafana dashboard [here](https://grafana.com/dashboards/2125).

 ## Logging
-Logging is set up with Microsoft.Extensions.Logging which means you can add logging providers by your self to it.
+Logging is set up with Microsoft.Extensions.Logging:
-As now it is set up as follow:
  - Status codes 5xx, that are caused by an exception, are logged as critical.
  - Other status codes, that are caused by an exception, are logged as warning.
  - The whole pipeline (request to response) is logged as information.